Buying a freezer? Our test results and buying guide will help you make the right choice.

 |Fisher & Paykel H220|

 For test results for combination fridge-freezers see our separate Fridge-freezers report.

 - Temperature performance: We check how well the freezer maintains even temperatures.
 We also check how it copes with ambient temperature change – and whether the freezer allows a good range of temperature choices and the controls’ mid setting gives an appropriate temperature.

 - Energy efficiency: We check energy use and comparative energy efficiency of the models.

 - Cool-down: We measure how long it takes to cool the air in an empty freezer, from when it’s switched on until it reaches -13°C in a warm temperature-controlled room.

-- Insulation efficiency: This gives an indication of how the freezer would perform in a power-cut.
-First the freezers are switched off in a room with an ambient temperature of 32°C. The test starts when the freezer temperature is -15°C and ends when it gets to -5°C. The longer this takes, the better.
+- Warm-up: This relates directly to the amount of insulation the freezer has and gives an indication of how long it would take to warm up in a power-cut.
+First the freezers are switched off in a room with an ambient temperature of 32°C. The test starts when the freezer temperature is -15°C and ends when it gets to -5°C. The longer this takes the better.